Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The ta-local category

 \subsection{The proof of \Cref{thm:comparison-invert-ta}}

 \

-Recall that we are proving that $\b$ is an equivalence with inverse $Y$.
+Recall that we are proving that $\b$ is an equivalence on the $\ta$-local category with inverse $Y$.
 We will check directly that $Y$ is an equivalence of categories by showing that it is fully faithful and essentially surjective.
 That $\b$ is the inverse of $Y$ follows from the fact that $\b \circ Y = \b \circ c_{\C/\R}$ is the identity on $\Sp_{C_2,i2}$.
 Before we can make progress on this goal we will need a pair of lemmas.

 \begin{lem} The tri-graded homotopy of $C\ta$ is zero in negative weights. \end{lem}

 \begin{proof} Our method of proof will be to apply the motivic Adams spectral sequence to $C\ta$.
 Since this spectral sequence converges strongly for $\Ss_2$ by \cite{MAdamsConv}, it also converges strongly for $C\ta$.
 This spectral sequence takes the form